INN/docs/how-we-work/meetings.md

 -  **Avoid unnecessary meetings.** Meetings are time-consuming, expensive and leave less time for periods of focused, uninterrupted work.
 -  **Most meetings are unnecessary.** Never schedule a meeting when email, IM or a quick hangout or phone call will do.
 -  **Use asynchronous communication wherever possible** Prefer, in this order: chat or IM > individual phone/video calls > meetings or video chats > conference calls
--  **All meetings start on time.** Be respectful of your colleagues' and our partners' time and don't keep them waiting.
+-  **All meetings start and end on time.** Be respectful of your colleagues' and our partners' time and don't keep them waiting.
+Meetings should also end on time.
+Not having an end time leads to conversations that are rambling and aimless instead of focused and actionable.
+-  **All meetings should have a clearly stated purpose**.
+We don't have meetings just for the sake of having a meeting.
+An agenda distributed ahead of time is even better.
+-  **Invite as few people as possible**.
+For the same reason you don't reply all to an email chain.
+-  **Respect each individual's contribution**.
+Since everyone at the meeting needs to be there (see above), give everyone an equal chance to speak.
+Don't dominate the conversation, interrupt or talk over people.
+Be especially careful to involve people who might not typically speak up.
 -  **Test technology ahead of time.** If we're going to use a video chat or screensharing tool, make sure it works ahead of time so we don't spend half of the meeting wrestling with the technology.
+-  **[Change the default meeting length in Google Calendar](http://gmailblog.blogspot.com/2011/06/change-google-calendars-default-meeting.html) to 15 minutes instead of an hour**.
+Meetings almost never need to be an hour and blocking out large chunks of time in your colleagues' calendars is annoying and disrespectful.
+-  **All meetings end with concrete action steps assigned to responsible individuals**.
+No exceptions.

 <a id="scrum"></a>